AidoP/blog/_posts/2020-01-16-software-rasteriser-triangles.md

 }
 ~~~

 You should add a doc comment and test to that.
 Next we need a way to save to a common file format.
-Writing an image encoder is very much out of scope for us, and there is a crate that can do it much better than us anyway so let's just add `image` to our `Cargo.toml`
+Writing an image encoder is very much out of scope for us, and [there is a crate that can do a better job](https://github.com/image-rs/image) than us anyway, so let's just add `image` to our `Cargo.toml`

 ~~~toml
 [dependencies]